MysteryPancake/Houdini-VBD/README.md

 This can be fixed by increasing the stiffness of the ground, or reducing the stiffness of everything else.

-AVBD adds hard constraints which should prevent this from happening, but I haven't implemented this yet.
+AVBD adds hard constraints which should prevent this from happening, but I haven't implemented this for collisions yet.

 ## Why does it explode randomly?